button-inc/service-development-toolkit/examples/nextjs/form-schema-azure-upload/README.md

 ## Steps:
   1. [Create a storage account resource](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)
-  2. In the storage account, create a container with the name you will use. e.g, here we use `testcontainer` in pangolin.ts:
+  2. In the storage account, create a container with the name you will use. e.g, here we use `testcontainer` in form-schema.ts:
   `const containerClient = blobServiceClient.getContainerClient('testcontainer');`
   3. Add your storage account name and key to a `.env` file, following the `.env.example` naming.